Quantitative conditions for right-handedness of flows: Introduction

 \begin{theorem}[\cite{openbook}] A periodic Reeb orbit of a dynamically convex contact form on $S^3$ bounds a disk-like global surface of section if, and only if, it is unknotted and has self-linking number $-1$. \end{theorem}

-\begin{remark} The GSSs obtained from~\cite{convex,openbook} are closures of projections of pseudo-holomorphic planes in symplectisations, and as such are smooth in the interior but only $C^1$ up to the boundary.
-In Appendix~\ref{app_coordinates} it will be proved that they can be $C^1$-perturbed to smooth $\partial$-strong global surfaces of section. \end{remark}
+\begin{remark} The global surfaces of section obtained from~\cite{convex,openbook} are closures of projections of pseudo-holomorphic planes in symplectisations, and as such are smooth in the interior but only $C^1$ up to the boundary.
+As shown in the proof of Proposition~\ref{prop_main}, they can be $C^1$-perturbed to smooth $\partial$-strong global surfaces of section. \end{remark}

 If $M = S^3$ then the contact structure $(\xi,d\lambda)$ is trivial as a symplectic vector bundle.
 A global symplectic trivialisation $\sigma$ of $(\xi,d\lambda)$ induces a trivialisation $\PP_+\xi \simeq S^3\times\R/2\pi\Z$.
 The map obtained by composing this diffeomorphism with the projection onto the second factor will be denoted by